 5 April 1907, National Advocate Bathurst

 Geoff first learnt of his grandfather’s prowess with billiards from the eulogy given at Lindsay Rundle’s funeral in May 1996 and also that Richard Thomas Rundle was well known for winning one of the largest billiard pots on offer in Bathurst.
 This money was used to start his own tailoring business in Newcastle.
 According to the book, Beneath the Southern Cross, an opportunity had also arisen for him to take out a lease on a vacant shop in Thorn Street in Newcastle’s town centre.
 I am sure that the previous newspaper clipping’s information regarding Richard’s troubles at Duke’s Hotel would have been disturbing to his wife Catherine Rundle, whose previous marriage to William Moloney had ended in divorce due to his alcoholism and this meant she would have been keen for her new husband Richard Rundle to move from Bathurst as soon as his work commitments ended.
-Please see my next chapter on The Lindsay Family of Montrose, Scotland regarding the Moloney divorce.
+Please see my next chapter on The Lindsay Family of Montrose, Scotland regarding the acrimonious Moloney divorce.

 1 November 1906, National Advocate Bathurst

 The next few newspaper clippings are just snippets from the Newcastle Morning Herald which show the Richard had indeed set up a tailor’s shop in Thorn Street, Newcastle.
-I could also see that he had two claims in the Small Debts Court of Newcastle chasing his customers, which must have been tedious and time consuming and by 1912, he had set up his new tailoring business in Hunter Street, Newcastle.
+I could also see that he had two claims in the Small Debts Court of Newcastle chasing his customers, which must have been tedious and time consuming, however by 1912, he had set up his new tailoring business in Hunter Street, Newcastle.

 19 May 1908, Newcastle Morning Herald